ptpt/ptwit/README.rst

-ptwit: a simple command line twitter client.
+ptwit: A Simple Command-line Twitter Client
 ============================================

-ptwit is a simple command-line-based twitter client.
+ptwit is a simple command-line-based Twitter client.

 Requirements
 ------------
-* A twitter account.
+* A Twitter account.
-* A twitter application registered at https://dev.twitter.com/apps
+* A Twitter application registered at https://dev.twitter.com/apps

 Installation
 ------------